sohnryang/vr-voxel/README.md

 [![License][license-badge]][license-badge-url]

 Voxel graphics on VR.
-Written in JS.
+Written in TS.

 Inspired by [SNUGifted1/snuvoxel][0].